Pettico Wick Bay

 The Scottish Borders

-The Scottish Borders is perfectly positioned as perhaps the easiest destination in Scotland to reach, full of rolling hills, open countryside and picturesque coastline.
-It's also rich in history, including spellbinding abbeys, textile mills and awe-inspiring stately homes and castles.
+The Scottish Borders is the easiest destination in Scotland to reach, full of rolling hills, open countryside and picturesque coastline.
+It's also rich in history with spellbinding abbeys, textile mills and awe-inspiring stately homes and castles.

 Map of the Scottish Borders